davxy/datawok-posts/posts/zk-proof.md

   In this way `x·y = x·(r²·x⁻¹) = r² = z²` satisfies Victor's check.

 As for `GI`, we can prove the complement the `QR` language, known as `QNR`.
-You can refer to this protocol in the GMR paper.
-(TODO: add paragraph reference)
+You can find more information for this protocol in the [GMR2] paper.

 ---

 ## Cryptographic ZK Protocols

-We finally reached the section where we can apply what we've seen so far to some real-world cryptographic protocols.
+We finally reached the section where we can apply what we've seen so far to analyze some real-world cryptographic protocols.

 ### Schnorr's Protocol